Katie Babcock - firstname.lastname@example.org

 The Titus County Fair nor North Ridge Church of Christ cannot assume responsibility for damage to a child's exhibit.

 All participants will receive a ribbon.
-First place winners of each level will receive a $30 Walmart** Gift Card, Second place will receive a $20 Gift Card, and Third place will receive a $10 Gift Card. **This is a correction from the catalog.
+First place winners of each level will receive a $30 Award, Second place will receive a $20 Award, and Third place will receive a $10 Award,

 Student's name, grade, school, teacher, parent/guardian's name, address and phone number should be on the back of each project.